bocato/LightInjection/README.md

 # LightInjection

 ## Installation
-You can add ComposableArchitecture to an Xcode project by adding it as a package dependency.
+You can add LightInjection to an Xcode project by adding it as a package dependency.

   1. From the **File** menu, select **Swift Packages › Add Package Dependency…**
-  2. Enter "https://github.com/bocato/LightInjection" into the package repository URL text field
+  2. Enter `https://github.com/bocato/LightInjection`into the package repository URL text field
   3. Depending on how your project is structured:
       - If you have a single application target that needs access to the library, then add **LightInjection** directly to your application.
-      - If you want to use this library from multiple targets you must create a shared framework that depends on **ComposableArchitecture** and then depend on that framework in all of your targets.
+      - If you want to use this library from multiple targets you must create a shared framework that depends on **LightInjection** and then depend on that framework in all of your targets.

 ## Basic Usage (to be improved)
 ```swift